 When using single product transports, a vacuum should be used to keep the products on the belt in the same position throughout the process.
 However, care should be used under the inkjet printing head to avoid too much vacuum in that area which will add noise and in some cases pull ink from the print head.

 The best transports use over-sized Servo or DC motors that can overcome or compensate for changing belt conditions.

 Shaft encoder placement should be as close to the printer as possible.
 The shaft encoder is the eyes for the printer it should be on a smooth and reliable surface to ensure accurate reporting to the print controller.

 Garbage in garbage out is the saying that describes it best, digital printers are fantastic devices but they can only print good quality if the files themselves are of the right quality resolution and format.

-Most DOD printers have drop down menus for the various Barcodes and based on the size and data requirements adjustments for bars and spacing are also available to ensure optimum high grade barcodes (A’s preferably)
+Most DOD printers have drop-down menus for the various Barcodes and based on the size and data requirements adjustments for bars and spacing are also available to ensure optimum high-grade barcodes (A’s preferable)

 The right ink for the substrate

 Curing requires the right ink formulation properly tuned to activate the curing process under UV wavelengths.
-It also requires dwell time, usually the curing process occurs very fast but in some web printing applications the print speed is such that curing systems need to be added to keep up with the printer before being shingled or rewound.
-Proper cure should have no smearing and pass your test for adhesion or scratch-off.
+It also requires dwell time, usually, the curing process occurs very fast but in some web printing applications the print speed is such that curing systems need to be added to keep up with the printer before being shingled or rewound.
+The proper cure should have no smearing and pass your test for adhesion or scratch-off.